serraventura/myFanPage/README.md

  - profilePicture: true|false - If true will retrieve the fanpage's profile picture otherwise the default profile picture/logo provided in your template folder's asset images is gonna be used.

  - token: APP Access token - The token is supposed to be used only on development envriroment.
 This is a convenient way to develop your website faster without need any server dependency.
 There are tokens available on the file xxxxxxxx on the root of the APP.
+See more details below.

  - menu: Following the example above each menu option is gonna be explained.
+It's important to point that every menu name(ex: aboutFanPage) must reflect its respective HTML file.
+It means, if there's a menu option "aboutFanPage" one "aboutFanPage.html" must exist.
+The best way to understand is checking out the "default" template.

 ```javascript
 		aboutFanPage: {